awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_Ruby.container.md

 ## Configuring Your Ruby Environment<a name="create-deploy_Ruby.container.CON"></a>

-You can use the AWS Management Console to enable log rotation to Amazon S3 and configure variables that your application can read from the environment\.
+You can use the Elastic Beanstalk console to enable log rotation to Amazon S3 and configure variables that your application can read from the environment\.

 **To access the software configuration settings for your environment**